 The Ankrum Lab is focused on engineering mesenchymal stem cell (MSC) based therapeutics, often with the use of biomaterials, to control cells after transplantation into disease microenvironments in a range of diseases including diabetic wounds, diabetes, multiple sclerosis, and ischemic neuropathies.

-Establishing control of the cell niche to control MSC function.
+- Establishing control of the cell niche to control MSC function.
 To use MSCs as therapeutics we must understand the cross-talk between MSC and their environment, an ever-evolving cascade of signals from matrix, soluble cues, and neighboring cells.
 The lab works both on understanding the influence of disease specific factors (e.g. Diabetics have high glucose and free fatty acids) on MSCs, as well as engineering transplantable microniches from biomaterials that allow us to dictate cell fate in situ.

-Repeat identification and characterization of unique single cells through time and space.
+- Repeat identification and characterization of unique single cells through time and space.
 The role of single cells in physiological and pathological environments has become critical to the study of stem cell niches, tumor biology, and regenerative medicine.
 Leveraging expertise in intracellular particle delivery, the lab is developing new technologies that enable unique single cells to be identified across time and space making them amenable to serial interrogation through non-destructive tests.
 Such a technology will unleash entirely new avenues of investigation that are not possible with current technologies.

-Identification and induction of cell ‘states’ that predict MSC function.
+- Identification and induction of cell ‘states’ that predict MSC function.
 MSC are famously heterogeneous and only defined by a set of ‘minimal criteria’.
 The lab is interested in defining MSC ‘states’ that predict the cell’s response to future challenges.
 Identification of states will enable techniques to be developed that induce cells to specific states for specific therapeutic applications.